Philip Gefter: Life

+In 2025, Gefter's papers were acquired by the Beinecke Library at Yale University, including his writings, his journals, personal papers, correspondence, photographs, drawings, printed material, and artifacts.

 Gay rights

 Beginning in the early 1970s, Gefter was active in the gay rights movement, in the Gay Activists Alliance; Gay Academic Union; and Gay Media Coalition.
 He coauthored and was a subject of a book about his same-sex relationship, Lovers: The Story of Two Men (Avon, 1979).
 In 1981, he was a founding member of the Gay Men's Health Crisis, formed in Larry Kramer's living room when the earliest cases of HIV/AIDS (still then yet to be named) were reported.
 In 1991, he was a founding member of the New York chapter of the National Lesbian and Gay Journalists Association, serving as chapter president from 1993 to 1995.